MariusChristensen/cursor-guided-game/README.md

 ## Deployment

-The game is automatically deployed to GitHub Pages when changes are pushed to the main branch.
-The build output is in the `docs` folder.
+The game is automatically deployed to GitHub Pages through GitHub Actions when changes are pushed to the main branch.

 ## Security Features